Opinion Manipulation on Farsi Twitter: Methods

-\textbf{Manual bot detection.} In an attempt to find an effective and practical approach to using the data obtained from Botometer, we used $1163$ manually annotated randomly-sampled accounts: $495$ accounts annotated by members of our group and $668$ more labeled by the participants in a crowdsourcing, who were trained on our typology.
+\textbf{Manual bot detection.} In an attempt to find an effective and practical approach to using the data obtained from Botometer, we used $1163$ manually annotated randomly-sampled accounts: $495$ accounts annotated by members of our group and $668$ more labeled by the participants in a workshop, who were trained on our typology.
 The annotations were used to verify the validity of results from Botometer for the purpose of our study and to find a correct threshold for distinguishing between genuine users and likely opinion manipulators.
-Realizing the subjectivity in bot detection, we distributed the accounts among the participants in our crowdsourcing in a way that each account is annotated by up to three different participants.
-We then chose the CAP intervals such that the number of disagreeing annotations is minimized.
+Realizing the subjectivity in bot detection, we distributed the accounts among the participants in our workshop in a way that each account is annotated by up to three different participants.
+The Kendall's $\tau$ for inter-annotator agreement \cite{kendall1962rank} was approximately $0.67$.
+We then chose the CAP intervals such that the variation of labels within each interval is minimized.